By: Children's Lifetime Team

 The Consequences You Won’t See Coming

 The outcome?
-He completely rejected all his children and never participated in parenting most importantly responsive parenting.
+He completely rejected all his children and never participated in parenting, most importantly responsive parenting.
 He was often angry or emotionless.
-We never would bond with my father, there was never any affection of any form, regular conversations, or any type of relationship what so ever.
-I looked at him as an acquaintance, a stranger.
+We never would bond with my father, there was never any form of affection, regular conversations, or any type of relationship what so ever.
+Sadly, I looked at him as an acquaintance, a stranger.

-His wide range of abuse towards me continued for decades.
+A lack of education regarding mental health contributed to his lack of treatment.
+Our father's wide range of abuse towards me continued for decades.
 My siblings and I would experience years of struggles from his abusive and unstable behavior.
-My father’s mental health disorders and destructive behavior impacted our entire household.

 He was very manipulative; demanded support but offered no support; very judgmental, critical, and unaccountable for his destructive behavior and abuse.
 His type of mental health disorders will harm any family unit, maybe for life.